iglebekk/aksjeliste/README.md

-# Top 20 Winners and Loosers collector
+# Top 20 Winners and Loosers scaper

 Web scrape todays top 20 winners and loosers in the Norwegian stock market